 In case a client sends information or feedback by email, I copy it in the card comments.
 That way, I have everything I need to work right here in Trello, and my inbox gets to zero much faster.

 If you’re working on a more complex project, it would be better to transfer your client communication and file sharing from email to a project management tool like Trello.

 Setting things up for your clients doesn’t have to be a hassle.
 If you do certain types of projects frequently and have a system you follow each time, you can create a template board and duplicate it for each new project you work on.
 Here’s what my website project board template looks like:

-For each new project, I’ll make a copy of this board, change “Template” to my clients’ business name, and usually I’ll also change the background so it suits my client’s branding, which gives it that extra delight factor.
+For each new project, I’ll make a copy of this board, changing the label “Template” to my clients’ business name.
+Then, I’ll also usually change the background so it suits my client’s branding, giving it that extra “delight” factor.

 After I invite the client to the board, I’ll assign them to all the cards that correspond with their tasks, and arrange all the due dates per our initial project timeline.
-That way, the client is clear by when I expect them to perform certain tasks.
+That way, the client is clear on what I need from them – and when.

 This topic could warrant an entire post by itself, so I’ll move on to other examples.

 Managing a blog alongside your client work is challenging, and having an editorial calendar helps you optimize your content creation and promotion process.

 On my Editorial Calendar board, each list marks a phase in the writing and publishing process, so I can see, once again at a glance, just how many posts there are in any given stage.

 The colored labels stand for different content types or statuses (and I’m pretty flexible with labels): it goes, orange for guest posts, red for videos, blue for posts that need visuals, and yellow for ideas and drafts that have an outline.